Mine Pool Mapping Initiative

-The full report available for download below, explaining in detail the hydrogeological characteristics of each mine pool in the western middle field and the results of the GIS and ground-water resources analysis will be displayed as maps in Appendix A, that identify the quantity and quality of the mine-pool water resources.
-The maps will be useful to guide land-use managers as well as public and private interests concerned with water availability and economic redevelopment in Pennsylvania’s Southern and Western Middle Anthracite Region.
-EPCAMR plans to continue this work for the Northern and Eastern Middle Fields as well.
+The full report is available for download below, explaining in detail the hydrogeological characteristics of each mine pool in the Western Middle Coal Field.
+The results of the GIS and groundwater resource analysis will be displayed as maps in Appendix A. The results identify the quantity and quality of mine pool water.
+The maps will be useful to guide land-use managers as well as public and private interests concerned with water availability and economic redevelopment in Pennsylvania’s Southern and Western Middle Coal Fields.
+EPCAMR plans to continue this work for the Northern and Eastern Middle Coal Fields.

 Mine Pool Mapping Report for the Western Middle and Southern Anthracite Coal Fields

 Appendix C – Mine Drainage Water Quality Samples Inventory Database [To access the database, contact EPCAMR at (570) 371-3522]